GauravK1997/DataScience_Weekly_Project/README.md

 After completing each project I will write a detailed blog explaning the project.

-I you want to practice your data science skills you are welcome...!
+If you want to practice your data science skills you are welcome...!